 Skin exposure to chemicals in the workplace is a significant problem in the U.S. Both the number of cases and the rate of skin disease in the U.S. exceeds recordable respiratory illnesses.
-In 2010, 34,400 recordable skin diseases were reported by the Bureau of Labor Statistics (BLS) at a rate of 3.4 injuries per 10,000 employees, compared to 19,300 respiratory illnesses with a rate of 1.9 illnesses per 10,000 employees.
-[See Table 6a and Table 6b in Workplace Injuries and Illnesses - 2010.
+In 2018*, 25,000 recordable skin diseases were reported by the Bureau of Labor Statistics (BLS) at a rate of 2.2 injuries per 10,000 employees, compared to 19,600 respiratory illnesses with a rate of 1.7 illnesses per 10,000 employees.

-Dermal exposures are addressed in specific OSHA standards for General Industry, Shipyard Employment, Marine Terminals, Construction, and Identification, Classification, and Regulation of Carcinogens.
+Dermal exposures are addressed in specific OSHA standards for general industry, maritime, construction, and identification, classification, and regulation of carcinogens.

 * Bureau of Labor Statistics (BLS) - Supplemental News Release Tables: SNR07.
 Illness cases by category of illness - rates, counts, and percent - industry division - 2018.